-Excessive exposure to structured products and to single issuers
+Excessive exposure to structured products and to single issuers in respect of the Complainant's portfolio

-As indicated above, the portfolio of investments in respect of the Complainant at times comprised solely and/or predominantly of structured products.
+As indicated above, the portfolio of investments in respect of the Complainant comprised at times solely or predominantly of structured products.
 Such excessive exposure to structured products occurred over a long period of time.
-This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider for the Complainant.
+This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider.

-In addition, the said table indicates investments resulting in high exposures to the same single issuer/s, either through a singular purchase and/or through cumulative purchases in products issued by the same issuer.
+In addition, the said table indicates investments resulting in high exposures to the same single issuer/s, both through a singular purchase and/or through cumulative purchases in products issued by the same issuer.

-Even in case where the issuer of the structured product was a large institution, the Arbiter does not, however, consider this to justify or make the high exposure to single issuers acceptable even more in the Scheme's context.
+Even in case where the issuer of the structured product was a large institution, the Arbiter does not consider this to justify or make the high exposure to single issuers acceptable even more so in the Scheme's context.
 The maximum limits relating to exposures to single issuers outlined in the MFSA rules and MPM's own Investment Guidelines did not make any distinctions according to the standing of the issuer.
 Hence, the maximum exposure limits to single counterparties should have been applied and ensured that they are adhered to across the board.
-The credit risk of the respective issuer was indeed still one of the risks highlighted in various fact sheets, sourced by the OAFS of structured products invested into.
+The credit risk of the respective issuer was indeed still one of the applicable risks highlighted in various fact sheets, as presented to and sourced by the OAFS, of structured products invested into.